ilias-sp/Twitch-Chat-Bot-PHP/README.md

 !cancelpoll: used to cancel the active poll.

-!giveaway-start <title>: will start the giveaway title.
+!giveaway-start "title": will start the giveaway title.
 You can optionally add any string as description to the giveaway.

 !giveaway-end: will stop the giveaway, throughout it viewers can join the giveaway.